 The thing is, I cannot just barge in and recite every single thing I don't agree with how everything works in my home country.
 I have no right to do that, these people have their own fair share in expressing their opinions and what they are fighting for.
 It's my job to open my mind and respect everyone's opinions, even though, I clearly see something is not right.
 People think differently, deal with things differently.
 I felt like I'm an outsider in my own homeland.

 You Are Not You - not anymore

-When you get to break-out from the cultural norm you grew up to, there’s no going back.
+When you get to break-out from the cultural norm you grew up to, there's no going back.
 The world has changed you, your experiences have moulded you, you became a new person.
 And it will be hard to look back and imagine the person you used to.
-Every little thing that are not falling on your own cultural standard will make you cringe and guilty at the same time.
+Every little thing that is not falling on your own cultural standard will make you cringe and guilty at the same time.

 But You Are Still You

 Being able to break out from my cultural norm doesn't mean I'm better than anyone.
 I'm not one step ahead of you nor one step behind.
 I think, being able to break out from my cultural norm made me see the world differently, it's a nice feeling to have an open mind as I meet more people, as I brave a new culture.
 It helps me to understand who I want to be, what I want to do and how I want to give back to the world.